jolicode/castor/doc/02-exec.md

 }
 ```

-You can also fetch the output of the command by using the API of the `Symfony\Component\Process\Process` object.
+You can also fetch the output of the command by using the API of
+the `Symfony\Component\Process\Process` object:

 ```php
 #[AsTask]